DIC100 Series differential interference contrast microscope system

 Imaging Path

-1X (tube lens focal length 180 mm), customizable with different magnification reducers
+1X (tube lens focal length 180 mm), custom reduction optics available

 Image Size